fastenhealth/policy/connect/privacy_policy.md

 and we are unable to guarantee the absolute security of the Personal Information we have collected from you.

 In the unlikely event that our systems are breached, we will immediately fix any damage and add more protection to prevent it from happening again.
-If your personal information is compromised, we will notify you of what was compromised and any recommended actions you should take.
+If your Personal Information is compromised, we will notify you of what was compromised and any recommended actions you should take.

 ---

 ## How to Access, Update or Delete Your Information

-You may contact us to request access, updates or deletions to your Personal Information through the Privacy Center linked below.
+You may contact us to request access, updates or deletions of your Personal Information through the Privacy Center linked below.
 We will retain your Personal Information for a long as reasonably useful for our purposes consistent with the terms of this Privacy Policy and as necessary to comply with our legal obligations, to resolve disputes and to enforce our agreements.